 Trademarks and Brand Management

 Our group has a wealth of experience in, and a proven track record of, guiding and advising our clients in their U.S. and global branding initiatives.
-We work closely with our clients to understand their business and to assist with the identification of assets that are worth protecting and those that are not.
-By working collaboratively and strategically with our clients, we are able to streamline the brand development and protection process, so that each client's branding initiatives are both effective and cost-efficient.
+We work closely with our clients to understand their business and to assist with identifying assets that are worth protecting and those that are not.
+By working collaboratively and strategically with our clients, we can streamline the brand development and protection process, so that each client's branding initiatives are both effective and cost-efficient.

 Trademark Clearance, Prosecution and Maintenance